QaysAlnajjad/eks-infrastructure/README.md

   --name <cluster_name>
 ```

-If you deploy the infrastructure locally, then the script will update kubeconfig
+When deploying locally using the script, kubeconfig is updated automatically.

 ---